 Fairphone’s mission is to bring a fair smartphone to the market – one made entirely of parts produced and utilised without harming individuals or the environment.
-Fairphone as a product evolved from an open design project started at Waag Society.
-The first Fairphone wil be on the market by December 2013.
+Fairphone as a product evolved from an open design project started at Waag Society and in a step-by-step process develops the first fair smartphone.

 Fairphone focuses not only on the graphic and technical design of fair telephones.
 It also works to increase the market demand for fair phones and studies, illuminates and avoids situations that would hinder the fair use of fair phones.
 Situations such as the hazardous working conditions and the low pay of mine workers in Congo.
 Fairphone wants to change the supply chain and the way the industry works, little by little.
 It will not bring the fairest phone from the beginning, but aims at making specific interventions and set a roadmap for future interventions in latter stages of the venture.